shinigami-sql/projectA/README.md

 This is an educational project to practice Python and its libraries.

 The program prompts the user to select a geometric figure, choose between 2D or 3D, plots it and applies rotation (3D only).
-Figure coordinates are generated dynamically using numpy in `plot_engine.py`, no CSV needed. `main.py` handles user input and control flow, `constants.py` stores all static message strings.
+Figure coordinates are generated dynamically using numpy in `plot_engine.py`, no CSV needed. `main.py` handles user input and control flow, `constants.py` stores all static message strings and logfile_generator.py` configures activity logging capturing info, warnings and errors throughout the session.

 ## How to run